Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Which role do naming policies play in Microsoft Teams governance?

-A naming policy in Microsoft Teams governance is crucial as it helps in identifying teams and their purposes clearly, reduces duplication, and facilitates easier navigation and management within the organization.
+A naming policy in Microsoft Teams governance is important as it helps in identifying teams and their purposes clearly, reduces duplication, and facilitates easier navigation and management within the organization.

 What strategies for MS Teams help ensure a good workspace environment?